-Committees such as Social Committee, Education Committee, and Wellbeing Committee are integral to the running of ANUSA, and anyone can attend meetings, organise events and advocacy campaigns.
+Committees such as Education Committee and Wellbeing Committee are integral to the running of ANUSA, and anyone can attend meetings, organise events, and run advocacy campaigns.
 There are also positions available within these Committees for you to take a more active role.

-ANUSA also has seven autonomous Departments: Disabilities, BIPOC, Environment, Indigenous, International, Queer, and Women's.
+ANUSA also has six autonomous Departments: Disabilities, BIPOC, Indigenous, International, Queer\, and Women's, as well as the non-autonomous Environment Collective.
 These Departments are open to anyone who identifies as being part of the group they represent, and they all host regular meetings and advocacy campaigns that you can get involved in.